MicrosoftDocs/entra-docs/docs/architecture/secure-single-tenant.md

    ![Diagram of resource isolation in a tenant.](media/secure-single-tenant/resource-hierarchy.png)

 * **Management group** - Assign roles to management groups so they don't affect other management groups.
 In the previous scenario, the HR team defines an Azure policy to audit regions where resources are deployed across HR subscriptions.
 * **Subscription** - Assign roles to a subscription to prevent it from affecting other resource groups.
 In the previous scenario, the HR team assigns the Reader role for the Benefits subscription, without reading other HR subscriptions, or a subscription from another team.
 * **Resource group** - Assign roles to resource groups so that they don't affect other resource groups.
-A Benefits engineering team assigns the Contributor role to the test lead to manage the test DB and the test web app, or to add more resources.
+A Benefits engineering team assigns the Contributor role to someone to manage the test database and the test web app, or to add more resources.
 * **Individual resources** - Assign roles to resources so they don't affect other resources.
 The Benefits engineering team assigns a data analyst the Cosmos DB Account Reader role for the test instance of the Azure Cosmos DB database.
 This work doesn't interfere with the test web app or production resource.

 For more information, see [Azure built-in roles](/azure/role-based-access-control/built-in-roles) and [What is Azure RBAC?](/azure/role-based-access-control/overview).

-This is a hierarchical structure.
+The structure is hierarchical.
 Therefore, the higher up in the hierarchy, the wider the scope, visibility, and effect on lower levels.
 Top-level scopes affect Azure resources in the Microsoft Entra tenant boundary.
 You can apply permissions at multiple levels.
 This action introduces risk.
 Assigning roles higher up the hierarchy can provide more access lower down the scope than you intend.
 [Microsoft Entra](https://www.microsoft.com/security/business/identity-access/microsoft-entra-permissions-management) provides visibility and remediation to help reduce the risk.

 * The root management group defines Azure policies and RBAC role assignments applied to subscriptions and resources
 * Global Administrators can [elevate access](https://aka.ms/AzureADSecuredAzure/12a) to subscriptions and management groups